There's a scary stat that you should know as an online business owner:

 90% of online businesses fail within the first 120 days.

 Well … stat is a strong word here.
 This statistic is more like an urban legend than an actual statistic.
-It's a number that is passed around to new online businesses like a warning, a whisper of caution.
+It's a set of numbers that are passed around to new online businesses like a warning, a whisper of caution.
 There's no true source, no study to link.

 Affiliate marketing is especially vulnerable to rapid failure, with many affiliate marketers losing the fight between their revenue and essential spending and costs.
 In such an uncertain industry, it's crucial to find ways to boost budgets, save for rainy days, and become financially independent.